 Homes, office parks and parking lots are springing up in place of forests, meadows, and other open spaces.
 As a result, the land is losing its natural ability to absorb water and floods are becoming more severe.

 At Liberty Mutual, we want you to have the peace of mind that comes from knowing your home is protected.
-To determine if flood insurance is right for your situation you can contact the Duda Insurance team at:
+To determine if flood insurance is right for your situation you can contact the Velocity Insurance Group (formerly Duda Insurance) team at:

 Flood coverage must be purchased as a separate policy as flood damage is not covered under homeowner policies.